 If a programmer writes return e in the body of a function, return e can be desugared to r e, where r is just an identifier.
-5 Then, r e is just an application expression.
+Then, r e is just an application expression.

 Since r is a free identifier yet, it must be bound somewhere.
 The correct way to bind r is to use vcc because applying r changes the control flow, which is possible only by a first-class continuation.
 Then, where should we put vcc?
 When there is no return, the only way to return from a function is to finish the evaluation of the function body.
-After the body is evaluated, its result is used for the remaining computation, which is the continuation of the function body.
+After the body is evaluated, its result is used for the remaining compution, which is the continuation of the function body.
 Thus, applying the continuation of the function body to the return value is the same as returning from the function.
-After adding return, applying r to a value makes the function immediately return with the given value.
-It implies that r has to denote the continuation of the function body.
+After adding return, applying r to a value makes the function body.
 Therefore, every function that contains return in the body needs to be desugared.
 An expression $\lambda x.e$ is desugared to $\lambda x.vcc$ r in e.